tomaytotomato/location4j/README.md

 >
 > US, San Francisco, california

+🟢 Latitude/Longitude searches can use `double`, `BigDecimal`, or `String` inputs for both values; the types must match ( you can't mix a `String` latitude with a `BigDecimal` or `double` longitude) but the API will accept any of the three types.

-🔴 location4j cannot find a location based on a small town, street, latitude/longitude or zipcode/postcode
+🔴 location4j cannot find a location based on a small town, street, or zipcode/postcode.

 ## Examples